dgyoungk/ruby-chess/README.md

     - Retrievable: houses methods that retrieve gameplay info
     - Thinkable: houses all the predicate methods involved in gameplay logic
     - ChessLogic: namespace module for all the modules

+### Playing the game:
+    - clone this repo to your desired folder
+    - open your command line and cd into the folder where the repo is
+    - run _ruby lib/main.rb_

 Author: Daniel Kwon 2024